purchasingtoolpak/lanyon/about.md

 ---

 <p class="message">
-  Purhcasing Toolpak Blog is about tools and templates for professional buyers.
+  Purchasing Toolpak Blog is about tools and templates for professional buyers.
 </p>

 Hi my name is David Mak, I am leading the effort to make procurement tools and templates available to all professional buyers.
-These tools are used for strategic sourcing, procurement to pay (transactional activities) and supplier integration.
+These tools are used for strategic sourcing, procure to pay (transactional activities) and supplier integration.

 ## Why would you use these tools and templates?